reskillamericans/website/content/learn-more/phases/phase-3.md

 {{% image-box src="People.png" resize="800x" %}}

-As a final project, you will be paired into teams to work on a project together.
+As a final project, you will be grouped into teams to work on a project together.
 In this phase, we will integrate our Product Design and Web Development tracks.

-You will be responsible for keeping your team on track and for defining your goals and milestones; you will have weekly mentor check-ins to help you get unblocked.
+You will be responsible for keeping your team on track and for defining your goals and milestones; you will have weekly mentor check-ins to help if you get stuck.

 We will ask each team to present their finished projects at a series of Demo Day events to cap off the program.

 ***All participants who successfully complete these Phase 3 projects will be issued a Certificate of Completion in Web Development or in Product Design.***

 {{% /image-box %}}